jimporter/bfg9000/doc/user/reference.md

 Availability: `build.bfg`
 {: .subtitle}

-Create pkg-config information for this project and install it along with the rest of the installed files.
+Create [pkg-config][pkg-config] information for this project and install it along with the rest of the installed files.
 All of these arguments are optional and will be automatically inferred from the rest of the build where possible.
 Unless otherwise noted, these arguments correspond directly to the fields in the pkg-config `.pc` file.

 * *name*: The name of the package (to be used at the name of the `.pc` file)